Anthony4044/MakeSoft-SOEN341_Project_F24/Sprint 3/sprint3_log.md

 **Time Spent:** 4 hour

 **Worked On:**
--Added unit tests for all controller classes in java -Added all the Javadoc for all the unit testing classes
+- Added unit tests for all controller classes in java
+- Added all the Javadoc for all the unit testing classes

 **Comments/Notes:**
-Implemented the unit testing with as much scenarios as I could
+- Implemented the unit testing with as much scenarios as I could

 ### 2024-11-09